One of the easiest coffee recipes to make is a straight-up Baileys and Coffee.

 See our actual recipe for an irish coffee.

-Due to the simplicity of the recipe, making any changes can drastically change the flavor and makes experimenting fun.
-You can halve the amount of Baileys used and add Kahlua or other liqueurs; vodka and whiskey work very well to pare back the sweetness and boost the alcohol content.
+Due to the simplicity of the recipe, making any changes can drastically change the flavor, which makes experimenting fun.

 Flavors can also be varied by changing the origin of the coffee used, though the heavy dairy and sugar content will mask the more subtle nuances.